 On April 27, 2016, SecureWorks completed a registered underwritten initial public offering ("IPO") of its Class A common stock.
 Prior to the IPO, Denali owned indirectly, through Dell and Dell's subsidiaries, 100% of the outstanding equity interest in SecureWorks.
-Following the completion of the IPO, the non-controlling interest owned all of the SecureWorks Class A common stock outstanding, and Denali owned all of the SecureWorks Class B common stock outstanding equity interest in SecureWorks, which represented approximately 86.8% of the outstanding equity interest in SecureWorks, which represented approximately 98.5% of the combined voting power of both classes of the SecureWorks common stock outstanding.
+Following the completion of the IPO, the non-controlling interest owned all of the SecureWorks Class A common stock outstanding, and Denali owned all of the SecureWorks Class B common stock outstanding.
+As of April 29, 2016, Denali held approximately 86.8% of the outstanding equity interest in SecureWorks, which represented approximately 98.5% of the combined voting power of both classes of the SecureWorks common stock outstanding.
 The results of the SecureWorks operations are recorded in Corporate.
 See Note 12 and Note 15 of the Notes to the Unaudited Condensed Consolidated Financial Statements for more information.